 Board Minutes can be found

 Welcome/About Us/Board Members/Board Meeting Minutes

 Older minutes have been archived and are available upon request

-Every year, two annual awards are given.
-Below are the two outstanding candidates for our 2019 Fall Conference.
+Every year, two annual awards are given but this year we had Three!
+Below are the the outstanding candidates for our 2021 Fall Conference.

 TSE Program Needs: